 AGCO’s Material Management: An Agile, Flexible and Globally Integrated System

-AGCO started its digitalization journey back in 2012.
-With the goal of disrupting the traditional way of managing the global supply chain, Greg Toornman’s team transformed AGCO’s material management and logistics processes to be more flexible, globally digitized, standardized and integrated.
+AGCO started its digitalization journey back in 2012 with the goal of disrupting the traditional way of managing the global supply chain.

-AGCO’s Material Management: An Agile, Flexible and Globally Integrated SystemAGCO started its digitalization journey back in 2012.
-With the goal of disrupting the traditional way of managing the global supply chain, Greg Toornman’s team transformed AGCO’s material management and logistics processes to be more flexible, globally digitized, standardized and integrated.
+AGCO’s Material Management: An Agile, Flexible and Globally Integrated SystemAGCO started its digitalization journey back in 2012 with the goal of disrupting the traditional way of managing the global supply chain.

 In 2012, AGCO began its material management transformation with the goal to become more flexible, adaptable, standardized and effective.
 As a result, AGCO started changing its business practices and operating culture.
 Instead of being reactive, the company shifted to a proactive model, planning in advance to prevent shortages of supplies in its factories globally.

 Greg Toornman, Vice President of Global Materials Logistics and Demand Planning at AGCO, shares how AGCO evolved its supply chain to be more organizationally effective.
 You will also learn what factors led AGCO to choose its new supply chain strategy and how simplicity translates to higher effectiveness.